Quick Guide For Beginners:

 A British website said it was from Peru.
 Meanwhile, information on Leptagoniates mentioned vaguely that it is from the Amazon Basin.

 I thought perhaps I was dealing with one species with two different Latin names, making one invalid, but then I read an academic journal article that mentioned Leptagoniates and Xenagoniates are sister taxa, meaning that they are both valid names for closely related genera.

-Unfortunately, the purpose of that research was not to distinguish between the two so the end result is that I don’t know exactly what I am looking at.
-I am leaning in favor of X.bondi. oh,… After researching this for several days, I went back to the website only to discover they were “sold out” despite their 3 for $50 USD price tag.
+Unfortunately, the purpose of that research was not to distinguish between the two, so the result is that I don’t know exactly what I am looking at.
+I am leaning in favor of X.bondi.
+Oh,… After researching this for several days, I went back to the website only to discover they were “sold out” despite their 3 for $50 price tag.

 According to one website they can tolerate waters between 20-26°C/ 68-78°F

 Easy to feed.
 In nature, they eat aquatic insects, fish fry, and detritus.
 In captivity, they also eat all prepared foods.
 Since all of these fish are wild caught, I would make the majority of their food live or frozen.